-Food is among the most expensive costs in the average American family’s budget.
+Food is among the biggest expenses in the average American family’s budget.
 And we don’t make it any easier on ourselves by dining out so often in restaurants.

-Following are nine great websites and apps that can help you save at the grocery store, or that suggest ways to stretch your ingredients further.
+Following are six websites and apps that can help you save at the grocery store, or stretch your ingredients further.

-5. Coupons.com.
-Attention bargain hunters: Coupons.com offers free printable coupons for a wide range of grocery items, ranging from coffee to fresh chicken breasts and everything in between.
+Attention, bargain hunters: The Coupons.com website and app offer coupons for a wide range of groceries, from coffee to fresh chicken breasts and everything in between.

 That way, you are less likely to “double buy” and waste your hard-earned cash.

-9. $5 Dinners.
-Is your grocery budget spiraling out of control?
-If so, $5 Dinners is a smart site that may offer the frugal help you’ve been seeking.
-This site provides a wide selection of recipes for your family, all for under $5.
+It provides a wide selection of recipes for your household, all for under $5.
 And don’t let the name fool you — $5 Dinners provides suggestions for breakfasts, lunches, snacks and desserts, too.

 Do you have a favorite website or app that helps you cut the cost of groceries and meals?
-Share it in our Forums.
-It’s a place where you can swap questions and answers on money-related matters, life hacks and ingenious ways to save.
+Share it by commenting below or on our Facebook page.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.